 If you’re paying attention to the world of sustainable packaging, you’re probably hearing the word “loop” quite often.
 Closing the loop on recycling means exactly what it sounds like — the process should be a contained, circular cycle.
 You buy your favorite brand, you enjoy the product, then you send the packaging off to be recycled – later, those same materials could be returned to you transformed into something new.

 It’s a simple concept, but the execution of that concept requires real investment and effort.
 At Nestlé, we have shifted our mindset, viewing our carefully designed packaging as a resource that should be conserved.
-Nestlé’s investment in this area is significant: we’ve invested $30 million in the Closed Loop Leadership Fund to help upgrade recycling infrastructure.
-This will bolster packaging materials collection and secure access to food-grade recycled plastics, helping to drive a circular economy.
+Nestlé’s investment in this area is significant: we’ve invested $30 million in the Closed Loop Leadership Fund to help upgrade recycling infrastructure and, alongside global corporations, joined Brookfield to collectively invest nearly a billion dollars in Closed Loop Partners’ operating company, Circular Services, the leading developer of circular economy infrastructure.
+These investments will bolster packaging materials collection and secure access to food-grade recycled plastics, helping to drive a circular economy.

 Simply put, these efforts seek to increase recycling rates in the U.S. and keep valuable materials in the supply chain, instead of in landfills.